 Simon and Martens, in a study reported in the 1979 issue of Journal of Sport Psychology, found that youth sports participation produced state anxiety levels in the same range as other typical competitive youth activities such as band and classroom tests.
 In fact, of the nineteen activities they examined, band solos produced the highest level of state anxiety.

-Within the various sport activities studied, individual sports produced the highest levels of state anxiety, followed by small group team sports (such as basketball), with the large group team sports resulting in the least state anxiety.
+Within the various sports activities studied, individual sports produced the highest levels of state anxiety, followed by a small group team sports (such as basketball), with the large group team sports resulting in the least state anxiety.

 This is actually a fairly logical finding.
 When an individual feels personal responsibility for the outcome, they are likely to experience greater stress than someone who is part of a group/team which shares the responsibility for the outcome of the activity.